dlwebdev/react-vagrant-webpack-skeleton/README.md

 # react-vagrant-webpack-skeleton
-Quick starter for working with react and webpack in a vagrant VM
+Quick starter kit for working with react and webpack in a vagrant VM

 Just pull the repo, then run npm install.